National Supports - Charity / Advocacy

 BUMBLEance is the official Children’s National Ambulance Service of Ireland.
 They provide safe and comfortable transportation for Ireland’s youngest patients as they travel between their homes and hospitals, hospices, treatment centres, and respite centres nationwide.

-Children in Hospital Information Hub Ireland
+Children in Hospital Ireland Information Hub

 Chime